JiyanBlack/Machine_Learning_Coursera_Note/Week9.md

 * Problem is that the probability graph is a circle, so cannot fit in many other shapes normal/anomalous model
 * Multivariate Gaussian Model:
     1. Parameters: mu --> n vector, sigma --> nxn matrix
+    2. mu determine the center of the model
+    3. sigma determine the shape and correlation of Xn
+*